-Most homeowners will hire an HVAC company to size their home and do all of the furnace selection and installation for them.
-And while that is certainly what we would recommend you do as well, it’s also a good idea to go through the sizing process on your own to make sure your results align with the professionals.
+Given the intimidation factor, most homeowners will hire an HVAC company to size their home and do all of the furnace selection and installation for them.
+While that’s certainly what we would recommend you do as well, it’s also a good idea to go through the sizing process on your own to make sure your results align with the professionals.

 As professional furnace installers with over 100 years in business, we’ve helped thousands of homeowners like yourself find the right size furnace.
-Below, you’ll find the guide we use to get the job done so you can accurately size up your home.
+Below, you’ll find the easy four-step guide we use to get the job done so you can accurately size up your home yourself.

-Your climate largely influences how often you’ll need to run your furnace and how much heat it needs to output.
-The colder the winter, the more heat output you’ll need.
+The colder your winters, the more heat output you’ll need.
 If you live in Texas, for example, you may only need to turn your furnace on occasionally throughout the winter months.
+Accurately accounting for your regional climate in your BTU calculation is the first step to sizing your furnace correctly.

 Image credit: University of Hawaii Hilo